Hi

 Non-Fiction

-Your report will be based on this non-fiction beta-reading questionnaire, focusing on the introduction, first chapter, overall structure, and conclusion.
-But again, let me know what matters the most to you.
+Your report will be based on this non-fiction beta-reading questionnaire, focusing on these elements:

 Genres: business/marketing, self-development/self-help, hobbies, memoir/biography, travel/living abroad.